Hult Prize

 Former U.S. president Bill Clinton selects the challenge topic and announces the winner each September, with the selected idea receiving US$1 million in seed capital to be launched into a social enterprise.
-The competition includes campus-based qualifying programs that advance to regional rounds, a global accelerator, and a final round hosted annually at the United Nations.

 History

 A lecture given by One Laptop Per Child chief operating officer Charles Kane sparked the idea for a business case competition focused on solving global problems via social entrepreneurship.
 In March 2010, MBA students Ahmad Ashkar, Tamara Sam, Carolin Bachmann, Jose Escobar and Nabil Chaachou launched the Hult Global Case Challenge, later renamed the Hult Prize.
 Students from around ninety business schools competed at three Hult campuses in Dubai, London and Boston.

 In 2011, the competition expanded into five regional rounds at Hult campuses around the globe (Shanghai, Dubai, London, Boston and San Francisco) with the winning team from each region continuing to the Global Finals in New York City.
 President Bill Clinton first announced the Hult Prize Winner (still called the Hult Global Case Challenge at the time) in 2011, and has done so in each subsequent year.
 In 2012, the competition expanded to include three tracks - energy, housing and education - and the Global Final was held at the New York Public Library.
 By 2013, the Prize attracted more than 10,000 MBA and undergraduate applicants.

 Many major business schools run internal competitions to pre-qualify teams, which they then send into the competition.
 In 2018, more than 250,000 students from over 100 countries participated in the Hult Prize, competing for a total of $5m in prize money.
 As of 2017, the Hult Prize is at 1,000 universities around the world.

 In 2021, the Hult Prize was suspended due to an investigation into sexual misconduct at a "summer camp-style event" it operates, the investigation was conducted by Kirkland & Ellis resulting in the replacement of the entire Hult Prize senior leadership team, including its Founder and CEO Ahmad Ashkar and staff member, Nelly Andrade.